 To use time wisely, prioritize what you want to see.
 If palaces aren’t your thing, go to the Fraueninsel first.
 Likewise, if you want to thoroughly tour the palace make the Herrenchiemsee your first stop.

-While Prien am Chiemsee is the most common dock location for those traveling from Munich and points west of the Chiemsee, there are other lakeside towns that the ferries serve: Gstadt, Bernau/Felden, Übersee/Feldwies, Chieming and Seebruck.
+While Prien am Chiemsee is the most common dock location for those traveling from Munich and points west of the Chiemsee, there are other lakeside towns that the ferries serve: Gstadt, Bernau/Felden, Übersee/Feldwies, Chieming, and Seebruck.
 Ferry tickets are based on how much you’re planning to see.
-If you’re interested in visiting the other towns plan accordingly so that you can buy the appropriate ticket.
+If you’re interested in visiting the other towns around the lake Chiemsee, plan accordingly so that you can buy the appropriate ticket.

 The only access to the two islands is via ferry run by Chiemsee Schifffahrt.
-From Prien am Chiemsee, if you’re coming by car, there is plenty of parking at the dock.
+From Prien am Chiemsee, if you’re coming by car, there is plenty of parking at the dock on the lake Chiemsee.

 Take note of the steam train’s schedule.
 Fewer trains run than ferries return to the dock.
 I ended up making the trek back on foot to Prien am Chiemsee despite having already paid for a round trip ride on the steam engine.
 It was either that or wait roughly 45 minutes.
 So walk, I did!